vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Saplamīsnapana-Mat.
 (68.1-42 ) describes this at length; HV

 (I. 763–768 ) quotes from Bhav.
 U. almost the same verses as those in Mat.
 It is said to be an antidote against disease, ill-luck or distress or the death of infants.
-It should be performed in the 7th month after a child is born to a woman who lost an infant child or on a '7th tithi in su., but tithi of the birth should be avoided; offer to the Sun and Rudra and the Mātrs specially oblations of rice with milk, repeat hymn to the Sun (Rg.
+It should be performed in the 7th month after a child is born to a woman who lost an infant child or on a '7th tithi in su., but tithi of the birth should be avoided; offer to the Sun and Rudra and the Mātrs specially oblations of rice with milk, repeat hymn to the Sun (R̥g.
 I. 50 ) and offer homa to Rudra with Ṛg.
 I. 43; the fuel sticks are to be of arka and palāśa and 108 āhutis of yava, dark sesame, and ghee; four jars in four corner directions and a fifth in their midst; and various things (five ratnas, sarvau ṣarthis, clay from several places named) were to be cast in all jars; seven married women should sprinkle water over the woman whose child died and invoke the Sun, Moon and the gods to save the child that is born; golden image of Yama to be donated to ācārya (priest); worship of the Sun and the kapilā

 COw; performer to eat remnants of food offered to gods.
 Saptamārti-vratas–Vide Vi.
 Dh.
 III.
 157–166.
 Saptar și-rrata-(1) worship of seven sages makes one reach